anwaldt/sound_synthesis_introduction/Website/posts/Subtractive/subtractive-families.rst

   - *Switched on Bach*, Wendy Carlos, 1968

     Bob Moog brought the typical VCO-VCA-VCF approach in a rack with a keyboard.
     It could hence be performed like a typical piano-like instrument.
     In productions like *Switched on Bach* it was made polyphonic through dubbing with tape recording techniques.
+    This video shows the artist, *Wendy Carlos*, in an interview (since the LP is not available there):

-.. youtube:: bZ2U4i54FiU
+.. youtube:: 4SBDH5uhs4Q
-	     :width: 400
+    :width: 50%
+    :align: center

 -----